-Public access to the site will be off of a gated entrance from Baisley Boulevard with an internal one way loop access road allowing traffic to exit on to Baisley Boulevard at a separate gated access point to the north of the entrance.
+Public access to the site will be from an existing gated entrance off of Baisley Boulevard with an internal one way loop access road allowing traffic to exit on to Baisley Boulevard

 During operations, parking will be provided on site with approximately 12 spaces adjacent to the administration building and parallel parking along the access road.
 The administration/pubic information center building will require one employee parking spot and two handicap parking spots.
-There will also be parking (36 spaces) provided along the access road (cortege parking) for inurnments and visitors (Shumaker 2018).
+There will also be parking (36 spaces) provided along the access road (cortege parking) for inurnments and visitors (Appendix E).
+On-site parking will only be for cemetery business, funerals, ceremonies and visitors.

-There would be temporary adverse effects to transportation and parking.
+During construction there would be temporary adverse effects to transportation and parking.
 All vehicles will be required to park within the property.
 Truck traffic will be limited to work hours, Monday through Friday, excluding federal holidays.